puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 provides the default behavior of persisting your data between instance termination and re-creation.
 If you truly want to delete a persistent disk, you must do so explicitly with it's own type-block and ensure=absent attribute.

+### Enable/Disable Live Instance Migration

+Your Compute Engine instances, by default, will enable live migration.
+In the event that Google needs to perform a datacenter maintenance, your instance will be automatically migrated to a new location without visible impact.
+This feature can be disabled by setting `on_host_migration` to `false`.

 ### Classifying resources